amosjulian/GUI_Extension/README.md

 # Java GUI-Klasse speichern DE
 Um in dieser Version von GUI-Extension die erstellte GUI in das BlueJ-Projekt einzubinden gehe auf `File-> Export Java Code`.
 Es wird empfohlen das GUI-Projekt vorher zu speichern (`File-> Save Project`).

+⚠️ Wenn in dem Projekt bereits eine GUI_project-Klasse existiert wird diese beim Esport überschrieben!

 # EN Export Java GUI-Class EN
 To integrate the created GUI into the BlueJ project in this version of GUI-Extension, go to `File-> Export Java Code`.
 It is recommended to save the GUI project beforehand (`File-> Save Project`).

+⚠️ If a GUI_project class already exists in the project, it will be overwritten during export!